gadomski/fgt/README.md

 **fgt** doesn't make any assumptions about whether you do or do not want shared libraries, so if you have a preference be sure to set `BUILD_SHARED_LIBS`.

-If building with MSVC, we recommend:

-- Setting `BUILD_SHARED_LIBS=OFF`, at least if you want to run the test suite out-of-the-box.
-- Setting `gtest_force_shared_crt=ON`.
-  This allows an out-of-the-box build without any Visual Studio config mucking.

 ### Eigen ordering

 Eigen, by default, stores matrices in column-major order, but **fgt** works with [row-major](https://en.wikipedia.org/wiki/Row-major_order) matrices.